 Life continued, as it does.
 I was pregnant with our fourth child and knew the birth would be different.
 My father had always waited at the hospital while I laboured so he could meet the newborn grandchildren.
 He would walk in, pick up that baby, and welcome him or her into the world with a beautiful story about their courage for coming here and how the loving family that they chose was going to support and guide them all the way.
 When I had my fourth child, my father was not there with his beautiful welcome story.
 I remember laying my daughter on the hospital bed and saying, “Dad, I wish you could have held her in your arms…” My heart ached with love and longing.

 I am still on my journey – we all are! – and don’t want to label myself as a “medium” or “meditation teacher” or “a healer” because labels can feel limiting.
 I am here to help others connect to their own intuition, to not be ashamed to follow a gut feeling, or embarrassed to talk about a vision or dream they had.
-I am here to help people trust what they feel, to be proud of their intuition, and to be accepting of themselves.
+I am here to help people trust what they feel, to be proud of their intuition, and to be accepting of themselves and their Truths.
 I am here to make it easier for intuitive children (like my sister as a little girl) to find the joy in their gifts.
 I believe all of this is what I am called to do.

 When I’m not chatting with those who have crossed over…

 My life is really normal.
 I have a secret garden that I spend most of my summer days in, feeding the chickadees out of my hand.
 It’s such an amazing feeling, having a tiny creature trust you enough to eat out of your hand!!
 I love gardening.
 And I’m active as a walker and a runner.
 I ran my first half marathon in November of 2014.